PackageNinjas/PackageNinjas.github.io/_posts/2020-10-13-news-in-packaging.markdown

 ```

-You can also blame the meta files and show the author of each line of the meta file, where it shows the author, as the meta data is edited directly.
+You can also blame the meta files and show the author of each line of the meta file, where it shows the author, as the metadata is edited directly.

 ```